-One of the most difficult things about being on a board for a non-profit is recruiting potential board members.
+One of the most difficult things about being on a board for a non-profit is recruiting board members.
 Currently, I sit on two boards.
 Both have different focuses and needs.
-However, both have the same issue; board member recruitment.
-After experiencing this not only from an external consultant perspective, but also from a board member, here are my quick thoughts surrounding board member recruitment.
+However, both have the same issue; recruiting board members.
+After experiencing this not only from an external consultant perspective but also from a board member, here are my quick thoughts surrounding board member recruitment.

 - Recruit board members regularly: If your board has term limits, your board should be recruiting to fill a certain number of seats annually.
 Nothing hurts a board worse than when you have a 1/2 of a 9-person board leave within a few months of each other.